 Organizational compliance, security, and cost management are complex challenges that companies have already solved for on-premises solutions.
-As companies continue to consume cloud services, these challenges do not suddenly disappear or become irrelevant; rather, organizations must understand how cloud services can fit into or potentially re-define their overall governance strategy.
+As companies continue to consume cloud services on their cloud adoption journeys, these challenges do not suddenly disappear or become irrelevant; rather, organizations must understand how cloud services can fit into or potentially re-define their overall enterprise cloud strategy.

 To aid in this process, companies such as AWS have made significant investments in tools to help organizations utilize cloud services in a way that aligns with their governance strategy and fuels cloud adoption.

-In this part, we will discuss a variety of AWS services that help organizations maintain compliance, support the overall cloud security posture of their AWS accounts, and manage cloud spending.
+In this post, we're discussing a variety of AWS services that help organizations maintain compliance, support the overall cloud security posture of their AWS accounts, and manage cloud spending.

 One of the major mistakes many cloud customers make is assuming cloud security and compliance is the sole responsibility of the cloud provider.
 However, this is a shared responsibility between the cloud provider and the customer themselves.